obfuscar/docs/getting-started/configuration.rst

 Configuration
 =============
-By `Lex Li`_

 Obfuscar accepts a single command line argument: the path to its configuration file.

-.. contents:: In this article
-   :local:
-   :depth: 1

 The configuration file is used to specify what assemblies should be obfuscated, where to find the dependencies for the assemblies, and where the obfuscated